 The Board cannot take disciplinary action against a non-registered dental assistant for violations of the law, for example providing unauthorized expanded duties.
 However, the dentist/employer is accountable for actions of all auxiliary whether registered or non-registered.

 DANB certification does not authorize a dental assistant to perform expanded duties.
 Dental assistants who obtain DANB certification must first register with the Board prior to providing expanded functions.
-A dental assistant must be registered as an RDA or a QDA to provide expanded functions.

-During the renewal or initial application of a dental assisting registrtion, If you have a conviction, or any other incident to report as required by application, send with the application supporting documentation and/or certified copies of all court documents related to the matter discussed in the petition.
+During the renewal or initial application of a dental assisting registration, If you have a conviction, or any other incident to report as required by application, send with the application supporting documentation and/or certified copies of all court documents related to the matter discussed in the petition.
 Documentation includes, as applicable, a copy of any assessment or evaluation and recommendations for treatment, criminal charges, reported offenses, police reports, judgments, dispositions of criminal complaint, dispositions of offenses, final dispositions, court orders, actions pending, and deferred judgments.
-Not doing so may delay the licensing process.
+Not doing so may delay the registration process.